Arthur-Pieman Conservation Area Tracks

 Please Note: track 501 is open from Sandy Cape to Sea Devil Rivulet.

 The proposal looks at managing access to the tracks and consists of:

 - regulations that control and restrict access through a permit system

 - a series of minor mitigation works in priority areas

 These measures are to ensure that tracks are accessed sustainably, and that the significant values of the area are protected.

-DPIPWE will submit their proposal to the Australian Government as a Public Environment Report (PER) for assessment.
+DPIPWE are required to submit their proposal to the Australian Government for assessment as a Public Environment Report (PER).